May 08, 2023

-Before you publish the post, Preview it first to make sure it looks exactly the way you want.
+Before you publish the blog post, Preview it first to make sure it looks exactly the way you want.
+For example, check that the blog post title isn’t too long and that all paragraphs and images look OK.
 Go back and edit the post if needed.
 Once you’re satisfied, proceed to Publish the post.

-The next step is to get people to read your blog.
+Now that your new WordPress blog is up and running, it’s time to get people to read your blog.
 Even if you have high-quality content, it won’t matter if it doesn’t reach your target audience.
 That’s why blog promotion is vital.